guewen/stock-logistics-warehouse/stock_routing_operation/readme/DESCRIPTION.rst

 When picking:

-When there is enough stock in the Shelving, you expect the moves to have the usual Pick(Highbay)-Pack-Ship steps.
-If the good is picked from the High-Bay, you will need an extra operation: Pick(Highbay)-Handover-Pack-Ship.
+When there is enough stock in the Shelving, you expect the moves to have the usual Pick(from Shelving)-Pack-Ship steps.
+If the good is picked from the High-Bay, you will need an extra operation: Pick(from Highbay)-Handover-Pack-Ship.

 This is what this feature is doing: on the High-Bay location, you define a "routing operation".
 A routing operation is based on a picking type.